ArtifexSoftware/mupdf/docs/reference/javascript/types/Page.rst

 	Calls device functions for all the contents on the page, using the specified transform.
-The `Device` can be one of the built-in devices or a JavaScript object with methods for the device calls.
+The `Device` can be one of the built-in devices or a Javascript object with methods for the device calls.
 The matrix maps from user space points to device space pixels.

 	:param Device device: The device object.